digitalrebar/doc/user/webui/providers.rst

 .. image:: /images/screens/dr_cloud_provider_working.png

-WARNING: It is possible for node create and destroy to fail in such a way that the resources have been created on the IaaS provider but do not appear in Digital Rebar!
+**WARNING**: It is possible for node create and destroy to fail in such a way that the resources have been created on the IaaS provider but do not appear in Digital Rebar!
 This can create unexpected costs with providers.

 Adding Providers
 ----------------